kunigami/kunigami.github.io/blog/_posts/2018-06-04-bulls-and-cows.md

 <figure class="center_children">
     <img src="{{site.url}}/resources/blog/2018-06-04-bulls-and-cows/2018_06_dsc_0110.jpg" alt="DSC_0110" />
     <figcaption> Bulls sculptures from Cyprus.
 Dated from sometime between 2000 and 1600 BC.
-Photo take at the National Archeology Museum in Athens.</figcaption>
+Photo taken at the National Archeology Museum in Athens.</figcaption>
 </figure>

 In this post we'll present computational experiments to solve a game of *Bulls and Cows* optimally.

-**Objective function**
+## Objective function

-We'll focus on a search strategy to minimize the maximum number of guesses one has to make, for any possible secret.
+We'll focus on a search strategy to minimize the maximum number of guesses one has to make, for any possible secret (see caveat in the next section).
 Alternatively, John Francis's paper [1] proposes heuristics that minimize the **expected** number of guesses, that is, for the worst case these heuristics might not be optimal, but they perform better on average.

 Because the game has turns, our solution is not a single list of guesses, but rather a decision tree where at each node we branch depending on the hint we get back.
 The metric we are trying to optimize is then the height of such tree.

 To break ties between trees of the same height, we consider the smallest tree (the one with least nodes).

-**Brute-force search**
+## Brute-force search

 Our search algorithm is recursive.
 At any given recursion level, we are given a set containing all possible numbers that could be secrets.
 We'll try all combinations of guesses and hints and see which ones yield the best solution.

 When we simulate a given guess and hint, we are restricting the possible numbers that can still be secret, so in the next level of recursion, the set of potential secrets will be smaller.
+Caveat: as `@Innoble` points out in the comments, this restriction might lead to suboptimal solutions, so this brute-force search is solving a restricted version of the problem.

 For example, say that the possible secrets are any 4-digit number with no repeated digits.
 We then use one of them as a guess, say, `[0, 1, 2, 3]`.
 One possible hint we could receive is (3, 0).
 What are the possible secrets that would cause us to receive this hint? `[0, 1, 2, 4]`, `[0, 1, 2, 5]` and `[7, 1, 2, 3]` are a few of those.
 If we recurse for this guess and hint, the set of secrets in the next level will be restricted to those that would return a hint (3, 0) for `[0, 1, 2, 3]`.